Are Daily Standups Inefficient?

 What are Daily Standups?

-Daily standups are brief meetings where team members share updates about their progress and discuss blockers.
-The aim is to sync teams with the projects and it usually last for 15 minutes or less.
+Daily standups are brief meetings (also known as stand up meetings or daily meetings) where team members share updates about their progress and discuss blockers.
+A stand up meeting is a traditional, often daily team gathering designed to streamline workflow and enhance team cohesion.
+The aim is to sync teams with the projects and it usually lasts for 15 minutes or less.
+These meetings typically rely on synchronous communication, where all participants interact in real time.

 The motive behind these meetings is to promote productivity and efficiency among team members.